GovTechSG/mcf-boilerplate-js/packages/server-boilerplate-middleware/README.md

 - changed the `preflightContinue` option to be `false` by default
 #### 0.5.1
 - added features to accommodate a push gateway model (see `pushgatewayUrl`, `pushgatewayTimeout` and `pushgatewayJobName` for more info)
-  - if `pushgatewayUrl` is defined in the `metricsCollection` options property, the push gateway metrics flow model is activated, metrics will be pushed every `:probeIntervalInMilliseconds` milliseconds`
+- if `pushgatewayUrl` is defined in the `metricsOptions` options property, the push gateway metrics flow model is activated, metrics will be pushed every `:probeIntervalInMilliseconds` milliseconds`
 #### 0.5.0
-- added Prometheus metrics (see `enableMetricsCollection` and `metricsCollection` properties)
+- added Prometheus metrics (see `enableMetrics` and `metricsOptions` properties)
 ### 0.4.0
-- added CORS support (see `enableCORS` and `crossOriginResourceSharing`)
+- added CORS support (see `enableCORS` and `corsOptions`)
 ### 0.3.x
 #### 0.3.1
 - added gzip compression module
 #### 0.3.0
 - refactored security module into two submodules: http headers and csp
 - also changed API for content security policy (CSP)
-- added new flag, `enableContentSecurityPolicy`, for server initialisation
+- added new flag, `enableCSP`, for server initialisation
 ### 0.2.x
 #### 0.2.1
 - added `connect-src` to CSP configuration